-- Dual degree with the osteopathic medicine program (D.O./M.A.) - One-year track (full-time) - Career enhancement track (part-time) - Special Note: Students accepted into the one-year bioethics degree program are expected to maintain full-time status in the fall and spring semesters and no less than half-time status in the summer semesters, unless otherwise approved by the Dean of the College of Biosciences and the Executive Vice President for Institutional Development, Executive Dean, Graduate Studies.
+- Dual degree with the osteopathic medicine program (D.O./M.A.)

+- One-year track (full-time)\

+- Career enhancement track (part-time)

+\ Special Note: Students accepted into the one-year bioethics degree program are expected to maintain full-time status in the fall and spring semesters and no less than half-time status in the summer semesters, unless otherwise approved by the Dean of the College of Biosciences.